typedb/typedb-docs/0001-typedb/03-admin/02-export-import.md

 Migration using the export/import features is a two-step process: schema migration, followed by data migration.

+Both import and export of schema and data require an instance of TypeDB server to be working.
+If you are migrating your data from one instance to another on the same server (for example — from old version to a newer one) be extra careful with what instance being addressed by the commands.

 ## Export

 For the export to work make sure your TypeDB server with **the database to export** is working.